Crying Is Not Enough: Development

-Crying Is Not Enough: Remastered

-On 12 April 2019, a massive update was released, essentially replacing the original game with a Remastered version.
-Crying Is Not Enough: Remastered fixed many of the bugs and softlocks reported by players following the game's launch in 2018, while also adding new sound effects, textures and changes in the core game code.
-The update further featured a redesign of the game's aiming system, UI and controller movement, while also improving the enemies' behavior.
-Many of the original game's loading screens were removed, while improvements were made to the ones remaining.
-The game's cutscenes were also remastered, while an option to skip cinematics was implemented.
-Finally, Remastered redesigned the game's save system, fixing known bugs.
+In April 2019, the game received a 'mass update' on Steam, containing a multitude of bug fixes and many tweaks to the game based on player feedback.
+The update also included new cut-scenes, effects and game-play elements, such as an in-game map and visible quest objectives.
+The game's listing on Steam was also re-titled as Crying Is Not Enough: Remastered.

+In 2021, the ability to purchase the game was disabled from the Steam storefront.
+As of December 2023 the game remains unavailable, although a free demo for the game is still visible and available for download.

 Reception

 Reception for Crying Is Not Enough has been mixed.
 The game was well received in its home country, where it received the "People's Choice Award" during the Athens Games Festival, as well as being voted as "Greek Game of the Year" by Greek media and entertainment website GameWorld.gr users in its annual Game of the Year Awards 2018.
 On the other hand, it received mostly negative reviews upon its release on Steam, while American YouTuber Angry Joe listed Crying Is Not Enough at third place in his "Worst Games of 2018" list.

-After the release of the Remastered update, the game currently has a "mixed" rating on Steam.